 Hair Removal Damage

-• The most common cause of ingrown hairs is an improper shaving technique.
-However, shaving is not the only way ingrown hairs occur.
+- The most common cause of ingrown hairs is an improper shaving technique.
+But shaving is not the only way ingrown hairs occur.

 Clogged Follicles

-• When this happens, the hair in the follicle can become stuck or grow sideways into the skin, causing an ingrown hair.
-In some cases, the hair can be seen growing under the surface of the skin.
+- When this happens, the hair in the follicle can become stuck or grow sideways into the skin.
+This causes an ingrown hair.
+In some cases, the hair can even be seen growing under the surface of the skin.

 Friction